 Luxury at home means… an uncluttered, calming and spacious room.

-Design of the future looks like… sustainable and multifunctional.
+Design of the future is… sustainable and multifunctional.

 One trend I can’t get on board with is… shabby chic.